Mavadidurai/compInterFoam/README.md

 ## Notes
 * All diagnostics controlled by `verbose` are now emitted by the master MPI rank only to prevent duplicate messages in parallel runs.
+* The femtosecond-laser pulse-energy check scales its expectation by the Gaussian beam area that intersects the mesh, so clipping the spot no longer triggers spurious mismatch warnings.
 * Defaults above reflect the values compiled into the solver; supply explicit entries in your dictionaries to override them as needed.